Breast screening - an overview

 If you are over 70 you will stop receiving screening invitations.

-You can still have breast screening once you are over 70 if you want to.
-You can arrange an appointment by contacting your local screening unit.
+If you want breast screening, you can arrange an appointment by contacting your local screening unit.

 Breast screening locations

 Breast screening is carried out at both static and mobile units throughout Northern Ireland.